 Scientists have discovered a previously unknown species of Ebola virus, called Bombali virus, that's carried by at least two species of bats in Sierra Leone.
-This is the first Ebola virus species detected in an animal before having been detected in humans.
+This is the first Ebola virus species detected in a healthy animal before having been detected in sick animals or humans.

 Although researchers believe the virus is capable of infecting humans, it's unclear if it would cause disease.